 Like many folks, I grew my first beard during a 2020 lockdown.
 What can I say, since no one was going to see my mug for a few months, I couldn’t resist the temptation—and I honestly I just wanted to see if I could do it.
 Turns out, I totally can!
-It also turns out that, like most guys, I had absolutely no idea how to trim or edge a beard.
+It also turns out that, like most guys, I had absolutely no idea how to trim or create a clean beard line.
 Lucky for you, it’s my job to figure it out and teach you how.

 The reason many of us hate shaving is because the multi-blade razors and canned foam forced on us by mainstream shaving companies destroys our skin.
 The solution?
 A single blade and natural products.
 Both will treat your skin the way it deserves.
 Plus, using a single blade has the added benefit of being much more precise than a drugstore razor.
 A safety razor, straight razor or shavette will all work well, but we’ll start out easy today.
 Safety razors are inexpensive, easy to use, and accurate enough to do a good job of lining up your beard.
 Here’s how to use one.

 Dry, cold hair is uncomfortable to shave, and trying to will lead to even more discomfort afterward.
 Treat your skin to a nice hot shower or a hot towel to get everything soft and hydrated.
 Use a shaving soap or cream that contains natural ingredients, and use a brush if you have one.
 The brush will exfoliate your skin and lift the hairs, so you get a comfortable shave free of in-growns.
 A brushless cream or preshave gel will work great as well.